Temporal Upsampling of Depth Maps Using a Hybrid Camera: Results and Discussions

 \subsection{Qualitative Evaluation}

-In this subsection, we will evaluate our method on the data of real-world scenes, compared to the technique of Dolson et al.~\cite{Dolson10cvpr} and purely tracking based method, which performs non-rigid registration between $\mathbf{D}_k$ and $\mathbf{D}_{k+1}$ (without considering the input color images, and thus without using $E_{opt}$ and $E_{proj}$ item in the energy equation), and uses interpolation to generated intermediate depth maps.
+In this subsection, we will evaluate our method on the data of real-world scenes and compare it to the technique of Dolson et al.~\cite{Dolson10cvpr} and the tracking-based method.
 We have made the comparisons on multiple challenging examples (see the accompanying video).
 Fig.~\ref{fig:realworldreault} gives representative results.
-Since purely tracking based method does not take into the color information into account, it may fail to reconstruct the depth information for fast motion.
-In contrast, our method takes advantage of the color information to evaluate the motion flow information, which helps our method obtain more accurate correspondence across frames.
+Since the tracking-based method does not take the color information into account, it may fail to reconstruct the depth information for a scene with fast motion.
+In contrast, our method employs the color information to evaluate the motion flow information, thus obtaining more accurate correspondence across frames.

-In contrast, the method of \cite{Dolson10cvpr} heavily depends on the color information.
-It is based on the assumption that depth data in terms of color and timestamp.
-As shown in the second column of Fig.~\ref{fig:realworldreault}, therefore their approach might produce results with noise-like artifacts when the input data contains noisy or even invalid depth data, like those from the Kinect sensor.
-This problem is even more serious for the example in the fourth row of Fig.~\ref{fig:realworldreault}, because the gym is too large (more than 6 meter) for the Kinect to get correct depth information.
-Our approach achieves much better results, mainly because of our careful consideration of the color information (for optical flow) as well as the topological and geometric relationships of points in the point cloud.
-The colors of the foreground and background are similar, the approach of Dolson et al.~\cite{Dolson10cvpr} will easily get confused and produce poor depth reconstruction results.
+The method of Dolson et al.~\cite{Dolson10cvpr} employs a d-dimensional Gaussian filtering framework to interpolate depth maps by encoding color, time, depth and location.
+However, their method does not take geometry into account, which is important to maintain the structures of objects.
+Without the constraint of this geometry prior, their method will easily choose incorrect reference depth data to interpolate intermediate depths.
+As shown in Fig.~\ref{fig:realworldreault}, their method causes artifacts with serious noise, as it patches the depth maps of foreground and background objects with the background, foreground or invalid data without the restraint of geometry.
+This problem is obvious in Fig.~\ref{fig:realworldreault}(d) and (e), as the gym is so deep (more than 6 meters) that the depth difference between the foreground and the background is very large.
+Our approach achieves much better results, mainly because of our careful consideration of the color (for optical flow), space and time information, as well as the topology and geometric relationships.
+As shown in another example in Fig.~\ref{fig:qualitexample}, when the colors of the foreground and background are similar, without geometry regularization, the approach of Dolson et al.~\cite{Dolson10cvpr} easily produces artifacts.